junxit/us-congress-bills-117/bill.md

 This Act may be cited as the “Safeguarding Treatment for the Restoration of Ecosystems from Abandoned Mines Act” or the “STREAM Act”.

 ## § 2.
-Activities eligible for grants from the Abandoned Mine Reclamation Fund
+Activities that are eligible for grants from the Abandoned Mine Reclamation Fund

 Section 40701(c) of the Infrastructure Investment and Jobs Act (30 U.S.C.
 1231a(c)) is amended—